-Back in Canada, there is this yearly fair called the Canadian National Exhibition or CNE (we just used to call it “the Ex”).
-I think its the longest running yearly fair, its been going since 1879.
+Back in Canada, this yearly fair is called the Canadian National Exhibition or CNE (we just used to call it “the Ex”).
+I think it’s the longest-running yearly fair; it’s been going since 1879.
 They have rides and exhibits and stuff: everything from food to international products, to hobbies, flowers, you name it.

-Moral: See something crazy or weird being done by enough people, it becomes a lot less crazy and weird.
+Moral: See something crazy or weird being done by enough people; it becomes much less crazy and weird.

 Google Glass is great.
-Actually, some people think its not so great, but with all of its faults, its has been great at one thing: making people start to think about wearables in a whole new way.
-Even though its really early days, if you ask me, Google Glass, in its current incarnation, and probably what its form factor will be when it finally launches to the public, will never be a true mass market device.
+Actually, some people think it’s not so great, but with all of its faults, it has been great at one thing: making people start to think about wearables in a whole new way.
+Even though it’s really early days, if you ask me, Google Glass, in its current incarnation and probably what its form factor will be when it finally launches to the public, will never be a true mass market device.
 It’s just a little too geeky and far out.

 However, what Glass did really well was to push out the perception and the concept of wearables to the point that people are actually thinking about it.
-Even if Glass never gets truly popular (and personally, no matter how cool they make the headsets, and how many celebrities they get to wear them) I think that Glass will forever remain a too geeky product.
+Even if Glass never gets truly popular (and personally, no matter how cool they make the headsets and how many celebrities they get to wear them), I think that Glass will forever remain a too geeky product.
 But that’s perfectly fine.
-What’s more important is that Glass made people think that maybe someday they’d try wearables.
+More importantly, Glass made people think they might try wearables someday.

 Glass is like a bungee jump by Google.
-IMHO, I think they purposely pushed the boundaries in order to stretch the imagination on what wearables could do, and help to further fire up up wearable market.
-IHMO, as I’ve said before, I think 2014 is the year for wearables, so if you are looking to start something, that space is ripe.
+IMHO, they purposely pushed the boundaries to stretch the imagination on what wearables could do and help further fire up the wearable market.
+IHMO, as I’ve said before, I think 2014 is the year for wearables, so if you want to start something, that space is ripe.